top of page

 Curated by Brazilian-American art historian Kelly M. Ward, South America/American South is a thematic exhibition featuring painting, sculpture, and photography by Matheus DeSiqueira, Daniela Flint, Natália Mott, and Victor Vasconcelos—four artists of Brazilian descent with ties to the Dallas-Fort Worth metroplex.
 Themes of the exhibition are of cultural identity and duality, yearning and nostalgia (saudades), personal reflection, and aspects of how the idea of home, relocation, and belonging are explored and defined by the millennial artists and curator.

 Natália Mott (b.
-1993, Igrejinha, Rio Grande do Sul, Brazil) is a Brazilian artist working in Fort Worth.
-A self-taught painter, Mott’s Christian faith is an integral part of her practice.
-Painting is a process for her that she finds hard to describe and has become a way to connect with God, herself, and externally with others and the world around her.
+1993, Igrejinha, Rio Grande do Sul, Brazil) is a self-taught painter working in Fort Worth.
+Mott’s Christian faith is an integral part of her practice.
+Mott’s personal experience through painting is grounded in spiritual, ethereal, and liminal elements—becoming a way to connect with God, herself, and externally with others and the world around her.

 • Oil and acrylic painting